avery-mr/burndownForWhat/SQL_TESTING.md

 	- User exists in the Users table
 - Test steps:
 	1. Locate existing user in Users table
-	2. Update 1 or more fields (email, username, experience, etc.)
+	2. Update 1 or more fields (email, username, experience, etc.) from the Profile page
  	3. Save changes
  	4. Retrieve updated user record
 - Expected result: